Conflict of Interest

 - Severance of relationship that creates the Conflict of Interest.

-642. Whenever a decision is made to manage rather than eliminate the conflict of interest that has not been waived, the Office of Legal Counsel shall make a written statement explaining why management is in the best interest of the University.
+642. Whenever a decision is made to manage rather than eliminate the conflict of interest that has not been waived, the Office of Research Compliance shall make a written statement explaining why management is in the best interest of the University.
 Such statement may be included in the conflicts management plan.

 643. Relevant questions to consider in designing an appropriate conflicts management plan include, but are not limited to:

 - What is the magnitude of the financial interest?

 - What is the level of incentive created by the interest?

 - How direct is the link between the interest and the duties of the employee, including research duties?

 - Could the conflict compromise the objectivity of research results or their evaluation and presentation?

 - Could the conflict unreasonably interfere with the employee’s commitment to University responsibilities?